AnaGajardoni/Pewlett-Hackard-Analysis/README.md

 | 10051  | Hidefumi   | Caine      | Senior Engineer |
 | 10053  | Sanjiv     | Zschoche   | Senior Staff    |

-The totals returned in unique_titles are the following:
+The totals by each title category returned in unique_titles are the following:

 | Title                | total |
 |----------------------|-------|